Embrace Families Solutions

 Every child deserves a safe, stable, loving home and a path to a bright future.
 As champions for children, and in collaboration with our partners, we empower children and families to transform their lives through innovative, community-driven solutions.

-Embrace Families Solutions was formed in 2013 as a separate agency from Embrace Families. with a mission to improve the lives of vulnerable children and their families, Embrace Families Solutions is committed to advancing programs that complement the child welfare system and/or fill critical gaps in the community-wide system of care for vulnerable populations.
+Embrace Families Solutions was formed in 2013 as a separate non-profit agency, remaining as part of the overall Embrace Families organization.
+Our programs aim to improve the lives of children, their families, and the Central Florida community by filling critical gaps in the community-wide system of care for vulnerable populations.

 Visit our Central Florida Foundation portrait to learn more about our goals, impact and plans for the future.